 Notice of Sb 1186-Mandated Fee

 On September 19, 2012, Governor Jerry Brown signed into law Senate Bill 1186 ("SB 1186 inches) which requires California cities and counties to collect a State mandated fee of $1 from "any applicant for a local business license or equivalent instrument or permit, and from any applicant for the renewal of a business license or equivalent instrument and permit" beginning January 1, 2013.
-View more details Notice of SB 1886-Mandated Fee (PDF).
+In 2018 the SB 1186 mandated fee has increased to the account of four dollars.
+Notice of SB 1886-Mandated Fee (PDF).